vermeer-corp/.github/README.md

 #### Build Simulink Library
 Create a distributable version of a Simulink library that can be imported as a submodule for Simulink projects.

+#### Deploy to TechDocs
+Set up and deploy a VME repository's MkDocs documentation to TLDR's TechDocs component.

 #### Export Simulink Project
 Export a Simulink project to a format for distribution to other Simulink projects.